sap-tutorials/Tutorials/tutorials/hana-cloud-automation-cli/hana-cloud-automation-cli.md

 ![subaccount ID](subaccount-id.png)

 #### Create an instance
-In order to create an instance, a JSON describing the instance is required and a plan ID.
+In order to create an instance, JSON describing the instance is required as well as a plan ID.

 * Create a JSON file named **create.json** that specifies the parameters of the instance to be created.
 The JSON can be generated in the SAP HANA Cloud Central instance creation wizard or can come from an existing instance.